dinesh143225/program/README.md

 #c program

-here you will find basic C code for some problem solving.
+*here you will find basic C code for some problem solving.*

-*list*
+##list

-1. Prime number checking.
+1. print the list of prime number.